crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

 ## Tizen

-To debug Crosswalk applications on Tizen, the Crosswalk service on the target device should be configured to provide a debugging endpoint.
+To debug Crosswalk applications on Tizen, the Crosswalk service on the target device must be configured to provide a debugging endpoint.
 A properly-configured endpoint is accessible via Chrome browser on the host.

 All you need is a Tizen target (with Crosswalk installed) and an application installed on that target via `xwalkctl`.
 See [Getting started](/documentation/getting_started.html) for details.